 For an enterprise using or planning to use Atlassian products in the cloud, this guide shows the advantages and disadvantages of adding Atlassian Access.

 What is Atlassian Access Anyway?

 Atlassian Access provides enhanced security measures and user management for all Atlassian cloud products in use throughout an organization.
-There’s no need to piecemeal security, to worry about shadow IT, or to wonder whether one user’s security settings aren’t up to the enterprise’s standards.
+There’s no need to put security together piecemeal, worry about shadow IT, or wonder whether one user’s security settings aren’t up to the enterprise’s standards.

 All security settings and Atlassian software management occur from a centralized administrative area in Access, yielding the most consistent results.

 A significant benefit of Access is its ability to scale its features along with any growth in the organization.
 Rather than adding security policies to each new user who comes on board, Access ensures the enforcement of all security policies across all users.

 When choosing to add a new Atlassian cloud product to the organization’s suite, Access automatically covers it.
 When the group adds several new employees at once, Access scales to handle the extra workload.
 Its scalability allows an enterprise to take full advantage of the benefits of using cloud software.